freest-man/SaaS_Dashboard/README.md

 # SaaS_Dashboard

-This is a SaaS Dashboard Demo made to monitor the key metrics and performance indicators to assess the health of the SaaS business or project.
+This is a SaaS Dashboard made to monitor the key metrics and performance indicators to assess the health of the SaaS business or project.

-This Demo Dashboard serves as a template that was built for B2B SaaS companies.

-The KPIs and charts used in this Demo PBI file are similar to actual client requirements.

-Having developed dashboards for 5+ SaaS clients through Dashboard.Agency this Dashboard summarises the kind of deliverables provided for the clients.
+The Dashboard has 3 Sections: Overview, Breakdown and Marketing.

 **Overview** - Provides an overview of the key metrics and KPIs